 NOTE: The action key feature is enabled at the factory.
 You can disable this feature in Setup Utility.
 If this feature is disabled in Setup Utility, you will need to press fn and an action key to activate the assigned function.
-Refer to Setup Utility (BIOS) on page 93 for additional information.
+Refer to the "Setup Utility (BIOS)" chapter for additional information.

-con Description ?
+Icon Description

 Opens Help and Support, which provides information about the Windows operating system and computer, answers to questions and tutorials, and updates to the computer.

 Help and Support also provides automated troubleshooting and links to support specialists.

-Decreases the screen brightness level incrementally when holding down this key.
-Increases the screen brightness level incrementally when holding down this key.
+$\label{lem:continuous} \mbox{ Decreases the screen brightness level incrementally when holding down this key.}$

+Increases the screen brightness level incrementally when holding down this key. $\label{eq:control}$ lcon Description 144 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II Plays, pauses, or resumes an audio CD, a DVD, or a BD.
+Stops audio or video playback of a CD, a DVD, or a BD. ►►I Plays the next track of an audio CD or the next section of a DVD or a BD.
+4- Decreases speaker sound incrementally when holding down this key.
+4+ Increases speaker sound incrementally when holding down this key.
+4 ⊘ Mutes or restores speaker sound. ((T)) Turns the wireless feature on or off. .1, NOTE: This key does not establish a wireless connection.
+To establish a wireless connection, a wireless network must be set up.
+Initiates QuickLock. prt sc Takes a snapshot or picture of the computer screen and copies it to the clipboard. y Turns the backlit keyboard on and off.

 Switches the screen image among display devices connected to the system.
-For example, if a monitor is connected to the computer, pressing this key alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
+For example, if a monitor is connected to the computer, pressing this key alternates the screen image from computer display to simultaneous display on both the computer and the monitor.

 Most external monitors receive video information from the computer using the external VGA video standard.
 The Switch Screen Image key also alternates images among other devices that are receiving video information from the computer.
-44 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II Plays, pauses, or resumes an audio CD, a DVD, or a BD.
-Stops audio or video playback of a CD, a DVD, or a BD. ••1 Plays the next track of an audio CD or the next section of a DVD or a BD. - Decreases speaker sound incrementally when holding down this key.
-4+ Increases speaker sound incrementally when holding down this key.
-Mutes or restores speaker sound.

-lcon Description ((†)) Turns the wireless feature on or off. .1.
-NOTE: This key does not establish a wireless connection.
-To establish a wireless connection, a wireless network must be set up. prt sc Takes a snapshot or picture of the computer screen and copies it to the clipboard.